metafates/mangal/README.md

 Flags:
   -c, --config string   use config from path
-  -f, --format string   use custom format
-  -h, --help            help for mangal
+  -f, --format string   use custom format - pdf, cbz, zip, plain -h, --help            help for mangal

 Use "mangal [command] --help" for more information about a command.```